 For the first week, your main goal is to let the filler settle into place without any disturbances.
 That means avoiding anything that puts too much pressure on your lips.
 For at least 24 hours, hold off on kissing or using straws.
 You’ll also want to skip any strenuous exercise for a day or two.
 High heat can increase swelling and may affect how the filler settles, so it’s best to avoid saunas, steam rooms, and hot yoga for about two weeks.
 Following these simple dermal filler aftercare steps helps ensure your results look smooth and natural.

-Long-Term Tips for Lasting Results
+Long-Term Habits for Lasting Fullness

 The secret to maintaining your perfect pout is consistency.
 Instead of waiting for your filler to completely dissolve before getting another treatment, schedule regular touch-up appointments.
 This is the most effective way to preserve your desired look.
 Many people find that getting a smaller amount of filler every four to six months works perfectly.
 This approach keeps your results consistent and prevents that up-and-down effect of getting a full treatment and then letting it fade entirely.
 It’s a much smoother way to maintain your look over time.